polterguy/polterguy.github.io/index.md

 web socket messages as endpoints are invoked, in addition to having lots of additional features simplifying your life as a software developer.

-By combining the Endpoint Generator with [Hyperlambda Workflows](/workflows/), you can sometimes create your entire backend code exclusively by _"clicking buttons"_.
+By combining the Endpoint Generator with the [Hyperlambda Generator](/dashboard/hyperlambda-generator/) and an AI agent connected over MCP, you can create entire backends straight from natural language.

 ## The SQL Endpoint Generator